Karaoke-as-a-Service/tone-deaf-tools/README.md

  File referenced in COVER must exist, if present
  File referenced in VIDEO must exist, if present
- File referenced in BACKGROUND must exist, if present Must have BACKGROUND or VIDEO
+ File referenced in BACKGROUND must exist, if present COVER is an image file
+ BACKGROUND is an image file
+ Must have BACKGROUND or VIDEO
  All attribute names must be UPPERCASE
  There is an E line